stommen/tif285/BayesianStatistics/BayesianLinearRegression/BayesianLinearRegression.md

 For the time being we assume to know enough about the data to consider a normal likelihood with i.i.d. errors.
 Let us first set the known residual variance to $\sigmares^2 = 0.5^2$.

 This time we also have prior knowledge that we would like to build into the inference.
-Here we use a normal prior for the parameters with $\sigma_\par = 5.0$, which is to say that before looking at the data we believe $\pars$ to be centered on zero with a variance of $5^2$.
+Here we use a normal prior for the parameters with $\sigma_\para = 5.0$, which is to say that before looking at the data we believe $\pars$ to be centered on zero with a variance of $5^2$.

 Let us plot this prior.
 The prior is the same for $\theta_0$ and $\theta_1$, so it is enough to plot one of them.